 Here is the best strategy:

-Compile a list of all the features of a particular product of service.
-For example if you are selling furniture the features might be:
+Compile a list of all the features of a particular product or service.
+For example, if you are selling furniture the features might be:

 - free delivery